dolcezza-ua/WebService_testing/Web_Services_3.md

 ## Conclusion :

-The Response to the Request ws3(3) contains an empty "Job Posting" section, except for items 1-7(which contain default information).
+- The Response to the Request ws3(3) contains an empty "Job Posting" section, except for items 1-7(which contain default information).
 Therefore, an error occurs when adding each new job position.
-**This means that the `WS_2` web service does not work correctly (when sending a request to it, using the POST method, to the EndPoint "add_job_item" ).**
+- **This means that the `WS_2` web service does not work correctly and does not give correct response(when sending a request to it, using the POST method, to the EndPoint "add_job_item" ).**

+---

+---

 [^json]: